-1.4 Gyro Warning Flag
+1.4 GYRO WARNING FLAG

 A warning circuit monitors the electrical voltage used to power the gyro motor.
 When the Indicator is turned off, or after the internal battery is discharged, the gyro warning flag comes into view.
-Anytime aircraft power is lost, including normal end-of-flight power down, the unit will switch to the Power Loss Warning mode.
-If the STBY PWR button on the face of the instrument is not pushed before the end of the (nominal) one-minute timing period, the instrument will turn itself off and the gyro warning flag will appear.
-If the STBY PWR button is pushed, the gyro will run from standby power until the internal battery is exhausted before the gyro warning flag appears.
+Anytime aircraft power is lost, including normal end-of-flight power down, the unit will automatically be put in the standby power mode.
+The instrument will run from standby power until the standby battery is exhausted before the gyro warning flag appears.
+If the STBY PWR button is pushed before the battery is exhausted, the instrument will be removed from standby power, and the gyro warning flag will appear.

-1.5 Options and Configurations
+1.5 OPTIONS AND CONFIGURATIONS